mikekistler/aspnet-openapi-examples/README.md

 ### multipart/form-data

-An operation that accepts "multipart/form-data" should use `Accepts` to set the correct MIME type and a `FromBody` method parameter with a type that defines the form-data fields.
+An operation that accepts "multipart/form-data" should specify `[FromForm]` on endpoint parameters for the form parts.
+By default, an endpoint method with `[FromForm]` parameters will have a `requestBody` with two `content` entries: "multipart/form-data" and "application/x-www-form-urlencoded".

+The request body schema will contain a property for each FromForm parameter with a schema derived from the parameter type.
+The property name will be the same as the parameter name with no case-coercion, but this can be overridden with the Name parameter on FromForm, similar to the other parameter binding attributes.

 ### mediaTypeObject